 Note: Cross posted from [wp angelfury] A Human Rights Issue-Custodial Justice.

-Child Custody and Visitation Decisions in Domestic Violence Cases: Legal Trends, Research Findings, and Recommendations
+Child Custody and Visitation Decisions in Domestic Violence Cases: Legal Trends, Risk Factors, and Safety Concerns (Revised 2007)

-It may be hard to believe an abusive partner can ever make good on his threat to take the children away from his victim.
+It may be hard to believe that an abusive partner can ever make good on his threat to gain custody of the children from his victim.
 After all, he has a history of violent behavior and she almost never does.
-Unfortunately, a surprising number of battered women lose custody of their children.
-The actual number is not known and offenders appear to be no more successful in gaining custody than non-offenders (Liss & Stahly, 1993).
-However, violence against one parent by another is often considered in custody-determination proceedings (Family Violence Project, 1995).
-This document describes some of the legal and cultural trends surrounding custody and visitation decisions and the social science evidence supporting a need to consider domestic violence in these decisions.
+Unfortunately, a surprising number of battered women lose custody of their children (e.g., Saccuzzo & Johnson, 2004).
+This document describes how this can happen through uninformed and biased courts, court staff, evaluators, and attorneys and how the very act of protecting ones’ children can lead to their loss.
+It also describes the major legal and social trends surrounding custody and visitation decisions and the social science evidence supporting the need to consider domestic violence in these decisions.
+It ends with some recommendations for custody and visitation in domestic violence cases.

 Over the past 200 years, the bases for child custody decisions have changed considerably.
-The patriarchal doctrine of fathers' ownership of children gave way in the 1920's and 30's to little preference for one parent or the other obtaining custody.
+The patriarchal doctrine of fathers’ ownership of children gave way in the 1920s and ’30s to little formal preference for one parent or the other to obtain custody.
 When given such broad discretion, judges tended to award custody to mothers, especially of young children.
-The mother-child bond during the early, "tender years" was considered essential for children's development.
-In the 1970's, "the best interests of the children" became the predominant guideline (Fine & Fine, 1994) and presumably was neutral regarding parental rights.
-Exposure to domestic violence was not originally included in the list of factors used to determine the child's best interest.
+The mother-child bond during the early, “tender years” was considered essential for children’s development.
+In the 1970s, “the best interests of the children” became the predominant guideline, although it remains somewhat ambiguous (Fine & Fine, 1994).
+It was presumably neutral regarding parental rights.
+Little was known then about the negative impact of domestic violence on women and children, and domestic violence was not originally included in the list of factors used to determine the child’s best interest.

-States recently came to recognize that domestic violence needs to be considered in custody decisions (Cahn, 1991; Hart, 1992; for a review of state laws see Family Violence Project, NCJFCJ, 1995, and legislative updates for 1995, 1996, and 1997).
-While a growing number of states specifically mention domestic violence as a factor to be considered, most of them allow wide discretion and do not give it special weight.
-It is simply one additional factor when considering the best interests of the child.
-By the end of the 1997 legislative session, 13 states had adopted the Model Code of the Family Violence Project of the National Council of Juvenile and Family Court Judges (NCFCJ, 1998).
-These statutes specify that there is a "rebuttable presumption that it is detrimental to the child and not in the best interest of the child to be placed in sole custody, joint legal custody, or joint physical custody with the perpetrator of family violence" (p.
-33).
+States more recently came to recognize that domestic violence needs to be considered in custody decisions (Dunford-Jackson, 2004; Cahn, 1991; Hart, 1992; for legislative updates from 1995 through 2005, see NCJFCJ, http://www.ncjfcj.org/content/blogcategory/256/302/).
+Every state now lists domestic violence as a factor to be considered, but does not necessarily give it special weight.
+However, since the mid-1990s, states have increasingly adopted the custody/visitation section of the Model Code on Domestic and Family Violence developed by the National Council of Juvenile and Family Court Judges (NCJFCJ, 1994), increasing from 10 states using the code in 1995 to 24 in 2006 (NCJFCJ, 1995a; 2007).
+These statutes use the model’s wording, or similar wording, that there is a “rebuttable presumption that it is detrimental to the child and not in the best interest of the child to be placed in sole custody, joint legal custody, or joint physical custody with the perpetrator of family violence” (p.
+33).¹ Although statutes have become increasingly precise regarding definitions of domestic violence, they may leave children vulnerable to psychological abuse when it is not included in the definition (Dunford-Jackson, 2004).

-Social science evidence can help to establish which parent is most likely to harm children.
-The most convincing evidence for the potential of men who batter their partners also to batter their children comes from a nationally representative survey (Straus, 1983).
+Social science evidence can help establish which parent is most at risk to harm their children.
+The most convincing evidence that men who batter their partners are also likely to batter their children comes from a nationally representative survey (Straus, 1983).
 Half the men who battered their wives also abused their children.
 Abuse was defined as violence more severe than a slap or a spanking.
 Battered women were half as likely as men to abuse their children.
-Several non-representative surveys show similar results (reviewed in Saunders, 1994).
+Several non-representative surveys show similar results (reviewed in Saunders, 1994, and Edleson, 2001).
 When battered women are not in a violent relationship, there is some evidence that they are much less likely to direct anger toward their children (Walker, 1984).
+As expected, time away from the abuser seems to benefit battered mothers and their children (Rossman, 2001).

-Emotional abuse of children by men who batter is even more likely because nearly all of these men's children are exposed to domestic violence (Pagelow, 1990).
-This exposure often constitutes a severe form of child abuse since the problems associated with witnessing abuse are now clearly documented (e.g., Edleson, 1997).
-There are short and long-term emotional and behavioral consequences for both boys and girls.
-Parents may not realize that their children can be affected even if they do not see the violence.
-For example, the children may be hiding in their bedrooms listening to repeated threats, blows, and breaking objects.
-Obviously, they may be afraid their mother will be injured or killed, but they may also have divided loyalties between their parents, guilt about not being able to intervene, and anger at their mothers for not leaving (Saunders, 1994).
-If mothers cannot find safety, their fears and depression may keep them from being as nurturing and supportive to their children as they normally would be.
+Emotional abuse of children by men who batter is even more likely than physical abuse because nearly all of these men’s children are exposed to domestic violence (Wolfe, Crooks, McIntyre-Smith, & Jaffe, 2004).
+This exposure to domestic abuse by their fathers often constitutes a severe form of child abuse.
+The serious problems associated with witnessing abuse are now clearly documented (e.g., Edleson, 1999; Graham-Bermann & Edleson, 2002; Kitzmann, Gaylord, Holt, & Kenny, 2003; Wolfe, Crooks, McIntyre-Smith, & Jaffe, 2004).
+These include short- and long-term negative emotional and behavioral consequences for both boys and girls.
+However, one must be cautious about generalizing these findings to most or all children since many children find resources that buffer the ill effects of the violence (Edleson, 2006).
+Parents may not realize that their children can be affected, even if they do not see the violence.
+For example, children may be hiding in their bedrooms listening to repeated threats, blows, and breaking objects.
+They may be afraid their mother will be injured or killed and in many cases they intervene physically ( Edleson, Mbilinyi, Beeman, & Hagemeister, 2003) .
+However, they may have other reactions, such as divided loyalties toward their parents, guilt about not being able to intervene effectively, and anger at their mothers for not leaving (Margolin, 1998; Saunders, 1994).
+If mothers cannot find safety, their fears and depression may reduce their ability to nurture and support their children as they normally would (Jaffe & Crooks, 2005).

-Mothers may also be blamed for harming their children in cases where evaluators and practitioners do not understand the dynamics of abuse (Edleson, 1997).
-Their cases are sometimes labelled as "failure to protect" since they are supposedly able to protect their children from the physical and emotional abuse of their partners (Enos, 1996).
-Battered women may even face criminal charges (Sierra, 1997).
-However, battered women's actions often come from their desire to care for their children.
-They may not attempt to leave because of financial needs, because they believe that the children need a father, or because they fear losing the children to their abuser.
-They often leave the relationship when they see the impact of violence on their children, only to return when threatened with even greater violence or out of economic necessity.
-Innovative programs, like Project Protect in Massachusetts, were developed to address these concerns.
-They use specially trained staff and multidisciplinary teams to integrate interventions for child abuse and domestic violence (Davidson, 1995).
-On a policy level, states generally allow evidence to show that the non-abusive spouse feared retaliation from her partner and thus could not try to stop or prevent abuse to the child.
-However, only a few states explicitly authorize this type of evidence.
+As a result of children’s exposure to domestic violence, mothers may be unjustly blamed for harming their children in cases where evaluators and practitioners do not understand the dynamics of abuse (Edleson, 1999).
+Cases are sometimes labeled as a “failure to protect” since mothers are supposedly capable of protecting their children from the physical and emotional abuse of their partners (Enos, 1996).
+Battered women may even face criminal charges ( Kaufman Kantor & Little, 2003; Sierra, 1997) or removal of their children into foster care ( Edleson, Gassman-Pines, & Hill, 2006) .
+However, battered women’s actions usually come from their desire to care for and protect their children.
+They may not leave because of financial needs, family pressures, believing the children need a father, or the fear that he will make good on threats to harm the children or gain custody (Hardesty & Chung, 2006; Hardesty & Ganong, 2006).
+They often leave the relationship when they recognize the impact of violence on their children, only to return when threatened with even greater violence or out of economic necessity (Anderson & Saunders, 2003, 2007).
+Innovative programs have been developed to address these concerns by helping to coordinate the actions of child protection, domestic violence, and family court systems.
+The “Greenbook Initiative” sponsored by the federal government is a notable example (Dunford-Jackson, 2004; for information see:http://www.thegreenbook.info/).

 Factors Related to Risk to the Children

-In a given custody case, a number of factors related to or incorrectly attributed to child abuse and exposure to domestic violence may be present.
-Several factors--parental separation, childhood victimization of the parents, the parents' psychological characteristics, and abuser interventions-- are discussed next.
+In a given custody case, a number of factors may correctly or incorrectly be attributed to the risk of child abuse and exposure to domestic violence.
+Several of these factors — parental separation, childhood victimization of the parents, the parents’ psychological characteristics, and abuser interventions — are discussed next.

 Recommendations for Custody and Visitation

-As stated earlier, the model state statute of the National Council of Juvenile and Family Court Judges clearly states that there should be a presumption that it is detrimental to the child to be placed in sole or joint custody with a perpetrator of family violence (NCJFCJ, 1994).
-The model statute emphasizes that the safety and well-being of the child and the parent who is the victim must be primary.
-The perpetrator's history of causing fear as well as physical harm should be considered.
-A parent's absence or relocation in an attempt to escape violence by the other parent should not be used as a factor to determine custody.
-Courts sometimes label battered women as "impulsive" or "uncooperative" if they leave suddenly to find safety in another city or state.
+The perpetrator’s history of causing fear and physical harm, as well as the potential for future harm to the mother or child, should be considered.
+A parent’s relocation in an attempt to escape violence should not be used as a factor to determine custody.
+Courts sometimes label battered women as “impulsive” or “uncooperative” if they leave suddenly to find safety in another city or state.
 The model statute specifies that it is in the best interest of the child to reside with the non-violent parent and that this parent should be able to choose the location of the residence, even if it is in another state.
-The noncustodial parent may also be denied access to the child's medical and educational records if such information could be used to locate the custodial parent.
+The non-custodial parent may also be denied access to the child’s medical and educational records if such information could be used to locate the custodial parent.

-The model statute (NCJFCJ, 1994) states that visitation should only be awarded to the perpetrator if adequate safety provisions for the child and adult victim can be made.
-Orders of visitation can specify, among other things: the exchange of the child in a protected setting, supervised visitation by a person or agency, completion by the perpetrator of "a program of intervention for perpetrators", and no overnight visitation.
-If the court allows a family or household member to supervise the visitation, the court can set the conditions to be followed during visitation.
-For example, an order might specify that the batterer not use alcohol prior to or during a visit and that the child be allowed to call the mother at any time.
+The model statute (NCJFCJ, 1994) states that visitation should be granted to the perpetrator only if adequate safety provisions for the child and adult victim can be made.
+Orders of visitation can specify, among other things, the exchange of the child in a protected setting, supervised visitation by a specific person or agency, completion by the perpetrator of a program of intervention for perpetrators, and no overnight visitation (NCJFCJ, 1994).
+If the court allows a family member to supervise the visitation, the court must set the conditions to be followed during visitation (O’Sullivan, et al., 2006).
+For example, an order might specify that the father not use alcohol prior to or during a visit and that the child be allowed to call the mother at any time (see Bancroft & Silverman, 2002, for a description of different levels of supervision).

-In conclusion, although there is a need for further practice experience and research, our current knowledge of risk factors for continued abuse of women and children means that decision-makers must exercise great caution in awarding custody or visitation to perpetrators of domestic violence.
-If custody or visitation is granted, careful safety planning and conditions attached to the court order are important to help lower the risk of harm to the children and their mothers.
+In conclusion, although there is a need for much more practice experience and research, our current knowledge of risk factors for continued abuse of women and children means that decision-makers must exercise great caution in awarding custody or visitation to perpetrators of domestic violence.
+If visitation is granted, coordination with the courts, careful safety planning, and specific conditions attached to the court order are crucial for lowering the risk of harm to children and their mothers.

 Author of this document: